elsadany32/feathersjs_api/README.md

 "password":"123456"
 }
  ```
-  then take token and put it in Bearer to can make CRUD operation for product for this user
+  then take token and put it in Bearer to can make CRUD operation for product for this user and by default Feathersjs gives U number of total products and limit for eany pagination

  ```